OpenTOSCA/opentosca-vintner/docs/docs/contributing/documentation.md

 yarn docs:generate:dependencies
 ```

-The list includes information such as package name, version, license, etc. and is written to a CSV file.
+The list includes information, such as package name, version, license, etc., and is written to a CSV file.
 At the same time, the [Dependencies](../dependencies.md){target=_blank} page is generated.

 ## Puccini